maharmstone/btrfs/README.md

 * 64-bit Windows 7 won't load the driver

+Make sure that you have [KB3033929](https://www.microsoft.com/en-gb/download/details.aspx?id=46148) installed.
-Windows 7 requires that 64-bit drivers are signed, but the original version doesn't support modern certificates.
-If you can, run Windows Update and try again.
-If this doesn't work, consider installing from an "escrow" ISO which includes all updates.
+Or consider installing from an "escrow" ISO which includes all updates.

 * The drive doesn't show up and Paragon software has been installed